lesma/Solis-Modbus-Auto-Charging-using-Solax/Code/Readme.md

 If you have existing automations and helpers from this project manually configured via UI, you need to delete these prior to restating / reloading HA.

+You will also need to update the "Octopus Energy Saving Session Start Datetime" sensor to look at the correct sensor on the Octopus Energy sensor, and in the automation Solar - Saving Session Discharge

+You may wish to use the Octopus Energy Blueprints for auto joining saving sessions, see [Octopus Energy Blueprints](https://bottlecapdave.github.io/HomeAssistant-OctopusEnergy/blueprints/

 ## configuration.yaml
 The provided configuration.yaml.example should be used as a guide to modify your existing configuration.yaml.
 Essentially, the changes allow the project files to be read and referenced from the solax_automation folder, and still allows configuration via the UI for unrelated items.